 Truths of Institutionalization: Past and Present

-Working with the Canadian Association for Community Living and People First of Canada, Community Living Ontario is developing a digital interactive curriculum with six modules and a video series that will teach youth about Canada’s history of institutionalizing people who have an intellectual disability.
+Working with the Canadian Association for Community Living and People First of Canada, Community Living Ontario is participating in the development of a digital interactive curriculum with six modules and a video series that will teach youth about Canada’s history of institutionalizing people who have an intellectual disability.
 The project will also support the implementation of youth-led awareness projects in schools and communities.
 It is funded by Canadian Heritage and will take place over the next two years.

 The aim is to raise national awareness about the harm of institutions and the impact of the history of institutionalization in order to prevent the use of institutional models and practices today – meaning any place which people who have been labelled as having an intellectual disability are isolated, segregated and/or congregated.
 We want young people with and without a disability to grow a consciousness for the harm that has been done.
 We want them to understand the implications of institutionalizing people who have an intellectual disability as it’s been experienced in the past and continues to be experienced today.